Cal-Rex/milestone-project-4-fly-movement-library/README.md

 ## Future Development

+due to the sclae of this project, not all user stories and goals coudl be delivered. as such, the following user stories have been returned to the backlog for the next iteration post-assessment:

+- _"As a User, I want to be able to know what other exercises compliment the ones i have bookmarked, so that I can expand my training"_
+- _"As a User, I want to be able to create my own flow of movements, so that i can keep myself right during my own training"_
+- _"As a user, I want to be able to have recommendations from my searches, so that if I cant find the movement I am looking for, I have alternatives to try"_
+- _"As a User i want to be able to add my own personal notes to a movement, for my own reference so that i can keep track of different aspects of my workout and training"_
+- _"as a User I want to be able to edit any notes I attach to a workout so that I can amend my notes to have relevant information when I am training"_
+- _"As a user, i would like to log out from the profile view page, as i would find this more intuitive."_
+- _"As a user, i would like to have a timer on the movement page, so i can track workout time, or rest periods when conducting a movement"_
+- _"As a user, i would like to have a playlist of videos that iterates through my bookmarked movements for a streamlined workout"_
+- _"As a user, i would like to view my most viewed movement on the dashboard, as i keep searching for it"_

-The following features were not implemented in this iteration of the project due to time constraints.
+as such, the following features were not implemented in this iteration of the project due to time constraints.
 But will be reviewed with the next iteration of the Project after this Project has been assessed:

 1. Adding of User Notes on a movement
 2. Implementation of a Terms/End User License agreement/GDPR disclaimer